-Weddings are expensive endeavours, with the average cost ranging from $20,000 to $30,000 for a traditional day (destination weddings and luxury weddings will drive costs up quickly).
+Weddings are expensive endeavors, with the average cost ranging from $20,000 to $30,000 for a traditional day (destination weddings and luxury weddings will drive costs up quickly).
 If you don’t want to forego a makeup application to save money, there are several ways in which you can reduce the price to a more reasonable budget.

-First, skip unnecessary services like false lashes or airbrush if they’re not important to you.
+First, skip unnecessary services like false lashes or airbrushes if they’re not important to you.
 Some brides love the look and feel of airbrush makeup as it is lighter and more resistant to tears and sweat.
 However, if you’re accustomed to traditional makeup then airbrush service may not be necessary for you.
 Contrary to popular belief, airbrush makeup does not provide superior coverage to traditional makeup.
 It’s all about your comfort with heavier formulas and if you are prepared for tears, sweat, or excess oil.
 False lashes are another expense you can eliminate if you are confident that a few layers of mascara will get you the volume you want.

 You can also bundle salon and makeup services to save money.
 For example, if you get your hair and makeup done at the same place then you’ll probably save a little on both services.
-The same applies to getting your bridesmaids’ hair and makeup done at the same place or by the same stylist.
+The same applies to getting your bridesmaids’ hair and makeup was done at the same place or by the same stylist.
 You may also opt to travel to the salon to save onsite or travel fees.

-If you are confident with makeup, choose to do DIY touch ups rather than having the artist stay all day.
-This can effectively double the price of your makeup service, and with a quality application you shouldn’t need very many touch ups.
+If you are confident with makeup, choose to do DIY touch-ups rather than having the artist stay all day.
+This can effectively double the price of your makeup service, and with a quality application, you shouldn’t need very many touch-ups.
 Pack a travel kit with blotting paper, powder, lipstick, concealer, and a brush or beauty sponge.
 This should be all you need to keep your makeup looking fresh all day.

 Makeup is not the only beauty service brides schedule for their big day.
 You may want to have your hair professionally styled and a manicure, which some salons will offer in addition to makeup applications.
-Independent artists are typically more specialised, and may only provide makeup services.
+Independent artists are typically more specialized, and may only provide makeup services.
 However, it never hurts to ask and find out what other options are available to complete your bridal pampering experience.